 - Are there reactions I should look for and call you about right away?

-- What steps do I follow if my pet accidentally swallows a human or pet medicine?
+- What steps do I follow if my pet accidently swallows a medicine that is for humans or another pet?

 Next, help your veterinarian keep your pet safe by doing the following:

-- Keep a list of all medicines that your pet takes—including over-the-counter products, supplements, and prescription drugs—and bring it with you to the veterinary office
+- Keep a list of all medicines that your pet takes—including OTC products, supplements, and prescription drugs—and bring it with you to the veterinary office

 - Discuss any medicines that your pet is allergic to or that have caused problems in the past